Aliens, rapture, giant robots: Hollywood takes on the apocalypse

 Earth is annihilated after aliens destroy the moon, giant robots battle monsters, and in a comedy take on the biblical rapture, mortals are left behind to deal with atheists and spirits.

 "Oblivion," starring Tom Cruise and Morgan Freeman, starts the trend on Friday.
-Made on an estimated budget of $120 million and set in 2077, it follows the last humans as they prepare to find a new home on another planet.
+Made on an estimated budget of $120 million (78 million pounds) and set in 2077, it follows the last humans as they prepare to find a new home on another planet.

 "There's an innate fascination with thinking about what life would be like after we're gone," the film's director, Joseph Kosinski, told Reuters.